 At Susan’s party on 13 July 2019 (birthday 5 July), Stanley said something like this:

 It’s good to see you all.
 Thank you for coming.
 We have people from Burton, Nottingham, Brassington, Wirksworth, Chesterfield, Northumberland, and Cumberland (I refuse to call it Cumbria), and of course from Dublin.
 It’s just lovely that the Dubliners are here; we wouldn’t have had this celebration without Victoria, Ed and Shane.
 There’s one person who should be here but isn’t.
 Hugh is with us constantly in one way or another, but how we wish he were here in person.
-His wonderful daughter Abby is with us from Texas—it’s great to have you—give her a round of applause.
+His wonderful daughter Abby is with us from Texas—it’s great to have you—give her a round of applause, and.
 Susan planted a yellow rose (of Texas) named Hugh just behind me, but it flowered earlier.

 Susan and I met at Penrith Grammar School in about 1966.
 She comes from Westmorland north Pennine farmers and Durham miners.
 She has many characteristics of the tribe: straightforward, guileless, totally honest, blunt, stoical, intensely loyal, and stubborn.
 She has borne more than her fair share of sadness.
 Her father died just after Hugh was born.
 Her younger brother died just after Ed was born.
 She was a determined and robust mother to three children, and a steadfast wife, with no extended family support whatsoever.
 And then she had to bear what no mother should have to bear—the death of a son.
 And still she bashes on.